 Due to the Fund's investment strategy, the Fund's investment exposure is concentrated in the same industry or group of industries as GDX.
-As of December 31, 2023, GDX was concentrated in the materials sector.
+In turn, to the extent GDX's Index is concentrated in a particular industry, GDX is expected to be concentrated in that industry.
+As of December 31, 2023, the gold mining industry represented a significant portion of GDX.